wilmerdanny/mycode/README.md

 Tracking my code with Alta3.

+I am learning how to version control projects with git.

 # mycode (Project Title)

 One Paragraph of your project description goes here.
 Describe what you're trying to do.